cyberconnecthq/cyberprofile/README.md

 ## Usage

 ### Hosted
-This is hosted on `https://cyberprofile.vercel.app/`.
+This is hosted [here](https://cyberprofile.vercel.app/).
 A SwaggerUI is available there.

 Two main paths
 ```